 It takes a lot to coordinate all of the roles for each Sunday!
 Director of Family Ministries, Catherine LaGrone, is currently scheduling all of our Sunday morning servers.
 Please direct all scheduling emails to firstname.lastname@example.org.

 Ushers are an integral part of Sunday services at St Alban’s.
 They distribute worship bulletins as people enter, answer questions, and offer guidance as needed.
 During the offertory towards the middle of the service, they collect the Offering.Ushers also serve for other church services and events such as musical concerts throughout the year.

-Each service has a Verger that helps the service flow smoothly.
-Vergers are usually in the back of the church and wear a black robe with blue fabric over it (called a scapular).
 The Verger helps round up all of the other servers who are scheduled to serve and makes sure everything on the altar and in the rest of the church is ready.
-Originally, in ages past, the Verger was supposed to walk in front of the priest and use that stick they sometimes carry to moveall the animals and people out of the way.
-That’s why, sometimes, they lead the crucifer in a procession.
-Usually, if you see them carrying that stick – called a Virge – they are leading somebody somewhere.
+In ages past, vergers used a stick called a Virge to move animals and sometimes people to the side so that the priest and altar servers could get to where they needed to be.
+Today, when you see Vergers carrying a virge they are leading somebody somewhere.
 Sometimes they lead the choir up to the communion rail.
-Sometimes they lead readers up to the lectern.
-They are tryingto get people where they need to be when they need to be there.
+Sometimes they lead readers to the lectern.
+When serving Vergers wear a black robe with blue fabric called a scapular over it.
 If you ever have a question on Sunday mornings, just ask the Verger!

 Vestment Cleaning Guild

 All of those serving at the Altar wear special vestments, which need to be laundered regularly.
 The Vestment Cleaning Guild washes these vestments monthly on a rotating schedule.
 They do their work with care and expertise.